zxqj/ff-docs/Ideas.md

             are *a lot* more opinions available than with stats projections
             * next week/ROS
     * UIs
-        * "all-players-ranked roster-highlighted UI"
+        * PlayerListUI1 (Fig 1.)
-        * "Matchup" UI with players' values next to them, and totals at op
+        * "Matchup"-style UI (Fig 2.) with players' values next to them, and totals at op
             * some sort of summary comparison